 Art of the Audition (New!)

 This class is designed for adults who want to give acting a try, or who would like to revisit the basics in order to improve their technique!
 Students will participate in lively theatre games and exercises designed to free up the voice and body, stimulate creativity, promote self-confidence, and teach the building blocks of acting.
+This class will now meet virtually online.
 Exercises in this class will explore: